 Before you move, clean.
 After you move into your new place, clean.

-It's pretty simple, but it's good manners to leave your old house in good shape, and cleaning your new house will make you feel better.
+It's pretty simple, but it's good manners to leave your old house in good shape, and cleaning your new house will give you peace of mind.
 Remember to plan for cleaning costs.

 6. Grocery shop